 Candidates, who may require access arrangements, are identified during the admissions process.
-Making special arrangements for candidates to take exams is the responsibility of the Examinations Officer.
-Submitting completed access arrangement applications to the awarding bodies via the Examinations Officer, is the responsibility of the Access Arrangements Officer.
+Making special arrangements for candidates to take exams is the responsibility of the ACE Coordinator.
+Submitting completed access arrangement applications to the awarding bodies, is the responsibility of the Access Arrangements Officer.
 The Access Arrangements Officer is responsible for ensuring that access arrangements are applied for, by the date laid down by the Exam Boards.